amazon-archives/cloudwatch-logs-centralize-logs/README.md

 ***Instructions:***

+* There are two lambda functions.
+Index.js for compressed logs from Application Load Balancer type and classic-index.js for uncompressed logs from Classic Load Balancer type.
 * Handler: The name of the main code file.
 In this example we have used index as the name of the handler.
 * The Lambda function reads the data from the S3 object using the S3 getObject API.
 The data is encoded and compresses.
 * The Lambda function decodes and decompresses the data using the zlib library